 When the insights are ready, select View insights.

 If an insight is interesting, pin it to the dashboard.

 Create a report from the dataset

 On the Datasets tab, you have several options for exploring your dataset.
 However, you can't view the rows and columns of your data, as you can in Power BI Desktop or Excel.
-One way to explore the dataset is to create your own visualizations and reports from scratch.
+One way to explore the dataset is to create a report by using Auto-create.